 - Monitors: resolution, refresh rate, panel type

-Instead of getting distracted by secondary features, focus on the specs that directly impact your daily usage.
+Instead of getting distracted by secondary features, focus on the specs that directly impact daily usage.

 If you’re unsure about memory requirements, you can review my detailed guide on what RAM is and how much you need before making a decision.